keithmaher/AutismFriendlyLocations/README.md

 * This nav drawer is customised for each use using there logged in details.

 # DX
-* No testing included.
+* Uses mainly fragments.
-* Some hardcoded Strings
+* Code is tidy and well presented.

 # GitHub
 * I used Github throughout the assignment.